genarominetto/dict_to_kivy_app/README.md

 # Converting Dictionary to Kivy App.

-Create Kivy applications with multiple interconnected screens in less than one minute by defining the app's structure as a Python **dictionary**.
+In less than one minute, you can create Kivy applications with multiple interconnected screens.
+All you need to do is define the app's structure as a Python dictionary.
 Includes a `main.ipynb` notebook for demonstration purposes.

 To use the program **click on** the **'Open in Colab'** button and execute all cells.